Mormonism and Nicene Christianity: Modern LDS Church orthodoxy

-Near the turn of the 20th century, there was a movement to codify LDS theology with official statements of Church leaders—which served to quash speculative ideas that persisted as sub rosa concepts among some Mormons.
+Near the turn of the 20th century, there was a movement to codify LDS theology with official statements of Church leaders—which served to quash speculative ideas that persisted as sub rosa concepts among some Latter-day Saints.
 This coincided with an effort to stop new plural marriages—mostly forbidden in 1890 and completely forbidden after 1904.
-Prominent Mormons such as Joseph F. Smith, John A. Widstoe, and James E. Talmage formulated the outlines of Mormon orthodoxy with publications that significantly narrowed the realm of acceptable speculative Mormon theology.
+Prominent Latter-day Saints such as Joseph F. Smith, John A. Widstoe, and James E. Talmage formulated the outlines of Mormon orthodoxy with publications that significantly narrowed the realm of acceptable speculative Mormon theology.

 Nature of God and humanity

 In traditional Christianity, as expressed in the Athanasian Creed, God is conceived both as a unity and a Trinity: God the Father, God the Son and God the Holy Spirit are three hypostases of one uncreated substance—one God, omnipotent, co-equal and co-eternal.
-Though modern Mormons share with traditional Christianity a belief that the object of their worship comprises three distinct persons, Mormon theology disagrees with the idea that the three persons are the same substance and the same God.
+Though modern Latter-day Saints share with traditional Christianity a belief that the object of their worship comprises three distinct persons, Mormon theology disagrees with the idea that the three persons are the same substance and the same God.

-Mormons are constrained by the language of the Book of Mormon to regard the Father, Son, and Holy Spirit as "one" but consider this a social unity rather than ontological.
-Mormons, since the time of Joseph Smith, have regarded God as plural.
+Latter-day Saints are constrained by the language of the Book of Mormon to regard the Father, Son, and Holy Spirit as "one" but consider this a social unity rather than ontological.
+Latter-day Saints, since the time of Joseph Smith, have regarded God as plural.
 They regard God the Father as the biblical god Elohim, and they believe that the Son, a distinct being, is both Jesus and the biblical God Jehovah.
-The two of them, together with the Holy Spirit, are believed to form a heavenly council that Mormons call the "Godhead."
+The two of them, together with the Holy Spirit, are believed to form a heavenly council that Latter-day Saints call the "Godhead."
 They are "one" in the sense of being lovingly united in purpose or will, a view sometimes called social trinitarianism.
-Unlike traditional Christians, modern Mormons generally regard the Son as subordinate to the Father.
+Unlike traditional Christians, modern Latter-day Saints generally regard the Son as subordinate to the Father.

-Mormons, since the 1840s, have believed that God is changeable.
-They believe the Father (like the Son) was twice "born"—once as a spirit and again as a mortal man.
-After he lived a mortal life, Mormons believe that the Father died, was resurrected, and achieved his godhood along with at least one wife whom Mormons refer to as the Heavenly Mother.
-Some believe that the Heavenly Father and Mother gave birth to the spirits of humanity through a sexual union.
-Modern Mormons believe that Jesus, the Son, was the firstborn of these spirits.